lucashusted/pystout/README.md

 3. Does not support full list of relevant statistics or `estout` options.

 ## How to Use
+If you specify a label and a title, the output is a table object; otherwise, the output is a tabular.

 The normal use would be as follows (also in `testing_pystout.py`):

 ```